-Andrea O'Malley, who graduated with a master of arts in psychology, was chosen as an outstanding graduate student in the university's College of Community Studies and Public Affairs.
-She was one of 1,368 students receiving bachelor's and master's degrees at Metropolitan State's 101st commencement exercises on Saturday, Dec.
+Daniel Silva, who graduated magna cum laude with a Bachelor of Science degree in Applied Mathematics, was chosen outstanding graduate student in the university’s College of Sciences.
+He was one of 1,368 students receiving bachelor’s and master’s degrees at Metropolitan State’s 101st commencement exercises on Saturday, Dec.
 9, 2017 in Minneapolis.

 Silva plans to continue developing his skills at his current job at prnLink, an insurance consulting company.
 In the near future, Silva also plans to pursue a master’s degree in Applied Statistics from Minnesota State University, Mankato.

 While at Metropolitan State, Silva received a master tutor certification from CRLA (College Reading & Learning Association) and worked as a tutor at the Center for Academic Excellence.